 2004 – 2007: THE “YOU SURE COLLEGE IS OVER?”
 YEARS

 Dammit.
 That didn’t go as planned.

-The one constant in my life since 2000 has been that I’ve always trained relatively hard, gone to the gym religiously and committed myself to routine.
-Thing is that routine hasn’t always been savory.
+The one athletic constant in my life since 2000 has been that I’ve always worked out with regularity, gone to the gym, and committed myself to routine.
+Thing is that routine hasn’t always been savory, and I did a lot more “working out” than I did “training”.
 In these post-college years my diet fluctuated drastically with direct correlation to how often I went out with friends.
 The more I partied, the worse I ate and at age 23 I partied…A LOT.